chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_aws.md

 # Download Data using AWS CLI

-**The Data Portal's S3 bucket is public**, so it can be used without sign-in credentials by specifying `--no-sign-request` in your commands.
+**The Data Portal's S3 bucket is public**, so it can be accessed without creating an account with AWS, simply add `--no-sign-request` in your commands as shown below.
 We recommend following our [Quickstart Guide](#quickstart) to get started downloading data in only a few minutes.

 For more details or to troubleshoot, refer to these in-depth explanations: